 - If you prefer you could make a lot of compost mixed with Bio-Plant and spread it over the planting rows.
 You will need about 2 months to make the compost and a minimum of 5 MT per hectare (2.5 MT per acre). - See the file called How to Make Rich Compost with Bio-Plant Handouts for how to make rich compost with Bio-Plant.
 Click here for the file. - Soil preparation with a lot of compost made with Bio-Plant will be invaluable in increasing growth.
 Add compost to the planting holes and spread it generously around each tree after planting.
 Add more compost around each tree monthly. - If you cannot make any compost, read the file How to Prepare the Soil with and Without Compost.
-Click here. - When water is let into the field every 2 weeks, let 500 cc of Bio-Plant per hectare also flow in with the water. - Use compost or manure to add nutrients to the field.
+Click here. - Use compost or manure to add nutrients to the field.
 Soil that is enriched with compost or manure will usually have better structure so that plant roots can grow more easily in the soil.
 Compost releases its nutrients more slowly than does chemical fertilizer so plants get more benefit from this source of nutrients. - Making compost and working it into the soil of the field is usually a lot of work.
-But experience shows that this is a good investment for the farmer because the better-quality soil supports better root growth and performance.
+But experience shows that this is a good investment for the farmer because the better quality soil supports better root growth and performance.
 Adding chemical fertilizer is not as good as adding organic material to the soil.